How to Keep Joints Healthy as You Age

 "Forget the old high school coach's advice of 'no pain, no gain,'" says Dr. Walsh.
 "Listen to your body and know when enough is enough.
 There is no benefit to overuse."

 How much is too much?
 "If you experience increasing pain during an activity, stop,” says Nakagawa.
 "If pain or discomfort haven't gone away within 30 minutes after exercising, cut back.
 And if you have arthritis, be aware that pain will often decrease with movement.
 It's all about finding the fine line between too little and too much."

 Other exercise tips include wearing shock-absorbing shoes, using appropriate safety equipment such as knee pads or wrist splints, and learning proper techniques.
 "Swimming is great, but poor form can hurt your shoulders," says Nakagawa.

 Finally, drink plenty of fluids.
 Hydration aids joint health because it helps with shock absorption and boosts endurance levels.
 If your muscles tire quickly, you may be dehydrated.

 If you have pain, Dr. Walsh recommends acetaminophen (Tylenol).
 "Taken as directed, acetaminophen is safer than nonsteroidal anti-inflammatory drugs such as ibuprofen," she says.
 "And, according to studies, it's equally effective."
 Applying ice packs and topical analgesics can also help reduce pain.
 If none of these work, ask your doctor about prescription drugs, cortisone injections, or whether it's time to consider joint surgery.

-You can view treatment options for hip and knee osteoarthritis on a patient education video, available on our Videos and Tools page.
+You can view treatment options for hip and knee osteoarthritis on a patient education video, available on our Videos About Treatment Options page.
 (You must be registered to view treatment videos online.)
 You may also request a video copy through your Group Health doctor's office.